 So, to help you in this mission for your marriage, we have provided some “Conversation Starters” from various resources to help you get started.

-Keep in mind that these questions are not meant to cause division between you but rather to help you to better understand and know each other.
+Keep in mind that these questions are not meant to cause division between you.
+They are meant to help you to better understand and know each other.
 If the conversation starts to go in a negative direction, stop and start again.
 If you need to revisit a particular question at another time to bridge your differences, then set a time to do so.
 But aim to do it in a way that is respectful of each other’s character and feelings.

 During this time, however, keep the conversation going in a less confrontational direction.

 Below you will find a sampling of several questions from the book titled, Creative Conversation Starters for Couples, written by Robert and Pamela Crosby, published by Honor Books.
 Unfortunately, this resource is no longer in print.
 (But if you can find a copy of the book somewhere in the future, you may find it helpful).

-During your time together ask each other as many of the questions below as you decide to do at one sitting (and ask additional questions during other times you set aside):
+During your time together ask each other as many of the questions below as you decide to do at one sitting.
+(You can ask additional questions during other times you set aside.)

 • If you could store up only one hour’s worth of memory in your mind, which hour of our marriage would you want to remember?